AVSLab/basilisk/docs/source/Install/installOnLinux.rst

    local in your user directory ``.local`` folder, be sure to add ``~/.local/bin`` to your ``PATH`` variable.

-#. `Optional Packages:` The above directions install the Basilisk base software.
-There are a series of :ref:`optional packages<installOptionalPackages>` that enhance this capability.

 Build Process via Terminal
 --------------------------